You and Me (1974 British TV series)

-You and Me is a BBC television programme for pre-school children broadcast from 1974 to 1992.
+You and Me is a British educational television programme as part of the BBC Schools strand from 14 January 1974 to 26 March 1992.
 The programmes consisted of various segments intended to educate and entertain young children and included elements for early literacy and numeracy.
-Although the programme ended in 1992, repeats of the programme continued until 1995.
+It is aimed at children aged between 3 and 5.
+The programme was broadcast during the periods when schools programmes were being shown although, during its time on BBC1, it was seen as a programme in its own right, rather than being part of the wider "For Schools and Colleges" sequence, and was introduced by the BBC1 logo rather than via the BBC Schools presentation sequence.

 Background

-The first programme, called "A New House", was broadcast at 10:45am 14 January 1974 on BBC1, The series was influenced by the American series Sesame Street and the research done by the Children's Television Workshop.
+The first programme, called "A New House", was broadcast at 10:45am 14 January 1974 on BBC1.
+The series was influenced by the American series Sesame Street and the research done by the Children's Television Workshop, and was also influenced by the forerunners of other British children's education television series like Play School and Blue Peter.
 It also took guidance from the analysis of children's needs in The Warnock Report, 1978.
 It aimed therefore, in the jargon of the time, to be very much a "child-centred series" with an emphasis on a child's independence, enjoyment, and understanding.
 Emotional and social education were held to be as important as more traditional school skills.
 Relationships with the presenters, who were surrogate parents and carers, were seen as central.
 There was an assumption that most children watching would be in the company of an adult.